 Vegan Gluten-Free Chocolate Zucchini Muffins are fluffy, oil-free, 1 bowl and ready in 30 minutes!
 These are super rich, decadent, moist and unbelievably vegan!

 *This post contains affiliate links, see my disclosure policy here.

 VEGAN GLUTEN-FREE CHOCOLATE ZUCCHINI MUFFINS

 There is nothing I enjoy more than creating decadent desserts in a much healthier, wholesome way.
+Like sneaking sweet potatoes in chocolate chip muffins.
 Creating baked goods that taste just as amazing as the oil and butter filled ones is something that I enjoy immensely.
 These Vegan Gluten-free Chocolate Zucchini Muffins are a prime example.
 These babies taste like pure decadence and are so moist, you’d swear they are full of oil.
 But, nope!
 No oil, no nuts and no coconut!

 HOW TO SUBSTITUTE OIL IN BAKING

 I’m an oil-free baker.
 On my blog I focus on oil-free vegan recipes and it’s one thing that readers rely on when they visit here.
 Oil-free options!
 But, fear not, as the reviews say, they taste every bit as decadent as the oil-laden recipes, I assure you.
 I don’t like mediocre diet-tasting desserts.
 I replace oil with other moisture ingredients like nuts, applesauce, pumpkin and nut butters.
 For these muffins, I used zucchini.
 For more oil-free tips, check out How to Cook and Bake Without Oil.

 When a recipe calls for zucchini, it is often listed as shredded/grated by cup amounts.
 The issue with that can be adding too much or not enough or not wringing out the moisture and the results can be all over the place.